cthoyt/cthoyt.github.io/_posts/2020-05-12-building-an-ontology.md

 conveyed succinctly.
 You should use numbers of width 6 or 7, even if you only plan on curating a few dozen or hundred terms.

+Please don't use the GO style identifiers, because this is creates a ton of confusion.

+You should also write down what the regular expression that goes with your identifiers for later validation.
+In the MeSH example, the regular expression is `^(C|D)\d{6,9}$`, which means it either starts with C or D, and is followed by between 6 and 9 numbers.
+The `^` means beginning of the string and `$` means end of the string, so it's clear that nothing can precede or follow.

 ### Pick your scope

 The last, and most important, part of planning is to pick the scope of your ontology.
 You have to choose what kinds of entities you want to include (genes, proteins, side effects, etc.).
-Keep in mind that if you're picking one of my examples, there's probably already a good nomenclature source for it, so it's best you don't curate it again.
+Keep in mind that if you're picking one of these examples, there's probably already a good nomenclature source for it, so it's best you don't curate it again.